fokx/tauri-plugin-android-fs/README.md

                 let file: std::fs::File = api.open_file(&uri, FileAccessMode::WriteTruncate)?;
             }

-            // Alternatively, the uri can be returned to the front end,
-            // and file processing can be handled within another tauri::command function that takes it as an argument.
-            //
             // If you need to use file data on frontend,
             // consider using Tauri’s custom protocols for efficient transmission.
             // Or convert to FilePath and use tauri_plugin_fs functions such as 'read' on frontend.